block-hczhai/block2-preview/docs/source/user/forte.rst

     cmake .. -DUSE_MKL=ON -DBUILD_CLIB=ON -DBUILD_LIB=ON -DLARGE_BOND=ON -DMPI=OFF -DCMAKE_INSTALL_PREFIX=../install

-which will install both the Python library and the C++ header library.
+which will allow building both the Python extension and C++ library.

 After this, you will be able to find the block2 include files in ``${BLOCK2_DIR}/include/`` and ``libblock2.so`` in ``${BLOCK2_DIR}/lib64/``.
 The ``block2Config.cmake`` file can be found in ``${BLOCK2_DIR}/share/cmake/block2/``.